How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 This command will install rustup, cargo, rustc, and other essential components required to compile Rust code into binaries.
 To verify if the installation was successful, use the following command:

-rustup --versionrustup 1.28.2 (e4f3ad6f8 2025-04-28)info: This is the version for the rustup toolchain manager, not the rustc compiler.info: The currently active `rustc` version is `rustc 1.90.0 (1159e78c4 2025-09-14)` Since we are programming the STM32F103C8, which uses an ARM Cortex-M3 chip, the Rust toolchain must perform cross-compilation so that the compiled binary can run on the STM32.
-To do this, the Rust toolchain requires a specific target compiler that matches the STM32F103C8’s CPU architecture, which can be installed using the following command:
+rustup --versionrustup 1.28.2 (e4f3ad6f8 2025-04-28)info: This is the version for the rustup toolchain manager, not the rustc compiler.info: The currently active `rustc` version is `rustc 1.90.0 (1159e78c4 2025-09-14)` Since it will be used to program the STM32F103C8, which runs on an ARM Cortex-M3 chip, the Rust toolchain needs to perform cross-compilation so that the compiled binary can be executed on the STM32F103C8.
+To perform cross-compilation, the Rust toolchain requires a compiler target that matches the STM32F103C8 CPU, which can be installed using the following command:

 rustup target add thumbv7m-none-eabi